Camp John Hay: Under the Philippine government and redevelopment

-It was officially turned over the Philippine government in July 1, 1991 with Tourism Secretary Rafael Alunan III in attendance.
+The Camp was officially turned over to the Philippine government on July 1, 1991 with Tourism Secretary Rafael Alunan III in attendance.
 The plan was to convert Camp John Hay into a resort.
 In 1995, the Baguio City Council endorsed a potential commercialization of Camp John Hay setting conditions for its support of a master plan for the former American installation.

 In 1996, the Bases Conversion and Development Authority entered into a deal with Camp John Hay Development Corp.
-(CJHDevco) of Robert Sobrepeña to convert the Camp John Hay into a commercial development.
+(CJHDevco) of Robert Sobrepeña to convert the Camp into a commercial development.
 Among the first additions was the 187-unit, four-storey Manor Hotel which had a soft opening on December 1, 2001.

 In 2015, the Philippine Dispute Resolution Center nullified the 1996 lease between BCDA and CJHDevCo due to mutual breaches and ordered the latter to return control of the complex and its facilities to the BCDA.
 Following protracted appeals, the decision was upheld by the Supreme Court in April 2024, with the BCDA reassuming the property in January 2025.